When competition for the best talent is at its highest, do you know what swings a candidate’s decision your way?

 Those that communicate their EVP most effectively properly utilise all of the platforms at their disposal – integrating it into all aspects of their recruitment campaigns.

-Do you have a website or section of your website dedicated to working life?
+- Do you have a section on your website about your working culture?

-Have you considered using video or a podcast to give your people a voice, so candidates can hear directly from them?
+- Can you use video or a podcast to give your people a voice, so candidates can hear directly from them?

 - Do your social media accounts give an insight into life at your organisation?

-If you’re interested in finding out more about how we can help you develop and communicate your EVP, then please don’t hesitate to get in touch.
-Our team can advise on the best ways to set your organisation apart from the competition and become the obvious choice for the candidates you want.
+If you’re interested in finding out more about how we can help you communicate your EVP, get in touch.
+Our team can advise on the best ways to set your organisation apart from the competition.